Emanuelle Felberk: Junior

+Senior

-After training in the United States for a bit, in early Felberk took part in the Harlem Invitational and won gold in the All-Around, with hoop, ball, and clubs as well as silver with ribbon.
+Felberk became age eligible for senior competitions in 2023.
+After training in the United States for a bit, in early April Felberk took part in the Harlem Invitational and won gold in the All-Around, with hoop, ball, and clubs as well as silver with ribbon.
 In October she competed in the Senior A category of the South American Championships in Barranquilla, winning gold in teams (with Júlia Castro and Samara Sibin) and with ribbon, silver in the All-Around and bronze with hoop.

+In September 2025 she was selected for the South American Championships in Cochabamba, winning silver in teams (with Ana Luísa Neiva and Samara Sibin) and in all-around teams.